God Really Does Love Me; He Truly Knows My Name

 Bible Verses About Eagles

-As I began to catalogue the ‘eagle’ scriptures, I began to realize that God had been carrying me on eagle’s wings all my life.
+As I began to catalogue the ‘eagle’ scriptures, I started to realize something profound.
+God had been carrying me on eagle’s wings all my life.
 God had been my protector from all hurt, harm and danger.
 I also realized that though I may exalt myself like an eagle, there is no cleft in a rock where I can hide from Him.

 Some Little Known Facts About The Eagle's Nest